Windflowers Aren't Blooming

 Fertilizing Windflower To Help It Bloom

-Windflowers generally do not require fertilizer, so typically the absence of a fertilizer application will not cause a failure to bloom in windflowers.
+Windflowers generally do not require fertilizer, so a failure to bloom is typically not caused by a lack of fertilizer.
 However, a yearly application of bone meal blended into the soil (approximately 1 teaspoon per plant), may provide support for good flowering.

 Get Windflower To Produce More Blooms